rach-j/money-dashboard-budgeting-web-app/README.md

 App is written in Ruby and uses the web application framework Sinatra.

-Note that this web app has been designed to be viewed using Google Chrome and some items may display strangely in other browsers; however, viewing in other browser will not impact the functionality of the app.
+Note that this web app has been designed to be viewed using Google Chrome and some items may display strangely in other browsers.

 ## Screenshots